SVEG Boosts Philippine Business Industry, Creates Job Opportunities

 There are steps to get an SVEG.
 One must pass an application for SVEG and it will be reviewed and evaluated by the immigration for 15 working days.
 Once approved, the Bureau of Immigration will provide a notice of approval, pending the submission of processing payments and other necessary documents.
 Then applicant will then be given an Alien Certification of Registration (ACR) I-Card and an Identifiction Certification (IC).
 If disapproved, the foreign-applicant may file for a Motion for Reconsideration for the immigration to review the application.

 There are firms which specialize in assisting investors in SVEG application and in their business registration.
-Kittelson and Carpo Consulting assists foreign investors who want to start their business in the Philipppines and provide other services part from visas such as business registration, tax incentives, recruitment and general business consulting.
+Kittelson and Carpo Consulting assists foreign investors who want to start their business in the Philippines and provide other services apart from visas such as business registration, tax incentives, recruitment and general business consulting.

 The right time to register business in the Philippines is now.
 As of September 2009, a total of 140 companies were already given a SVEG, with 217 principal applicants and 120 dependents.
 A total of 30,300 Filipino full-time and regular employees are working with the registered companies.
 This provided the country over P4.3 Million in revenue for the bureau.